helenodia/dreamteam-client/README.md

 Key features:
  * Allow the user to input player names and experience ratings
  * Display the inputted player names after submission and allow the user to clear all the names and start over
- * Store the inputted players and their experience ratings in a database
+ * Store the inputted players and their experience ratings in state
- * Generate two random teams serverside, which would be balanced in terms of the players' experience levels by taking into account the inputted ratings
+ * Generate two random teams from the user's input, which would be balanced in terms of the players' experience levels by taking into account the inputted ratings
  * Allow the user to reshuffle the teams or start over

 #### Stretch goals